Convergence Rate of a Functional Learning Method for Contextual Stochastic Optimization: Introduction

+Modern machine learning literature uses such modeling assumptions to derive complexity bounds for fundamental reinforcement learning algorithms; see \cite{jin2020provably}, \cite[Part VI]{LattimoreSzepesvari2020}, and the references within.

-The main purpose of the present article is to provide the convergence rate analysis of the method for the case when the functions $f(\cdot)$ and $g(\cdot)$ are continuously differentiable and twice continuously differentiable, respectively.
+The analysis of \cite{ruszczynski2024functional} focused on \emph{asymptotic convergence} for a broad class of Norkin differentiable functions in the problem and in the parametric model.
+The main purpose of the present article is to provide the convergence rate analysis of the method for the case when the functions $f(\cdot)$, $\varPsi(X, \cdot)$, and $g(\cdot)$ are continuously differentiable and twice continuously differentiable, respectively.